-Immigrant rights' coalition seeks to quash broad search warrant on Facebook page
+Immigrant rights’ coalition seeks to quash broad search warrant on Facebook page

 Loudoun County Commonwealth’s Attorney Buta Biberaj would issue any response to the motion to quash, Levy said.
 Biberaj wrote in an email Thursday she has not yet reviewed the motion, so couldn’t comment on it immediately.

-Free Them All Va said in a statement the search warrant was a “clear abuse of power.”
+Free Them All Va said in a statement that the search warrant was a “clear abuse of power.”

-“Giving the police unlimited access to information about members of our community would encourage further violations of the 4th amendment, mapping and targeting of Black, Indigenous and People of Color community members, and strengthen suppression tactics used to shift focus from the violence perpetrated by the state on our community,” the statement read.
+“Giving the police unlimited access to information about members of our community would encourage further violations of the 4th amendment, mapping and targeting of Black, Indigenous and People of Color community members, and strengthen suppression tactics used to shift focus from the violence perpetrated by the state on our community,” the statement said.

-Free Them All VA staged the protest at Herring’s home because they want him to order inspections of the Farmville facility.
+Free Them All VA staged the protest at Herring’s home because it wants him to order inspections of the Farmville facility.
 Herring’s office said in a statement that he was troubled by the Trump administration’s immigration policy.
 Herring is not involved in the destruction of property investigation.

-“AG Herring believes everyone has the right to demonstrate, protest, and make their voices heard and it’s important to do so now more than ever,” the statement read.
+“AG Herring believes everyone has the right to demonstrate, protest, and make their voices heard and it’s important to do so now more than ever,” the statement said.
 “From our perspective, the matter was resolved that night as soon as they finished their event.”